 Armed with high-stakes culinary experience, Starkus relocated to Portland, OR in 2009 to work as a private chef.
 The position allowed him time to study organic gardening at Oregon Tilth, and then use his horticulture expertise to plant gardens for himself and his clients while tuning in to the natural offerings of the Pacific Northwest.
 In 2011, eager to rejoin the energetic restaurant environment, Starkus returned to Sin City and joined Rick Moonen’s RM Seafood as chef de cuisine, amplifying his devotion to sourcing seafood, meat, and other ingredients from responsible sources.

 The sustainably minded chef returned to Portland in 2013 to join the flagship Urban Farmer restaurant, pulling together his devotion to authentic ingredients and his acutely honed culinary techniques to turn exquisitely grown food into creative yet straightforward cuisine bursting with the natural flavors of the Pacific Northwest.
 His experience and dedication to the brand made him an obvious choice for the opening Executive Chef at Urban Farmer’s fourth location in Denver.
-Since joining the Sage Restaurant Group team, Starkus has competed on Food Network’s Chopped, and has even studied beekeeping at Oregon State University, contributing to his work on the restaurant’s rooftop apiary.
+Since joining the Sage Restaurant Concepts team, Starkus has competed on Food Network’s Chopped, and has even studied beekeeping at Oregon State University, contributing to his work on the restaurant’s rooftop apiary.

 When he is not creating garden-fresh steakhouse fare at Urban Farmer, Starkus retreats to his homestead where he tends to plants, bees, and chickens.
 He also enjoys kayaking and cycling, often with his wife and their two kids.

 Susan Wieser is the General Manager of Urban Farmer, Denver.
 Susan’s interest in the culinary arts began at a young age, having learned much from her mother’s excellent from-scratch cooking while growing up in Michigan.
 To pursue her passion for all things culinary, Susan moved to Denver in 2006 and joined The Tavern Hospitality Group, then Pasquini’s Pizzeria in 2007.
 In 2008, Susan joined owner Andy Ganick’s team at The Berkshire, and began quickly climbing the ranks.
 Initially hired as The Berkshire’s bartender/closing manager, Susan was quickly promoted to pastry chef, launching the restaurant’s in-house bakery program in 2009.
 Ganick valued her talent and leadership in the kitchen, and by 2011 Susan was promoted to manager while still acting as the restaurant’s pastry chef.
 Successfully balancing positions in both the front and back of house, Susan was first promoted to assistant general manager, and then general manager of The Berkshire in 2014.
 After two years of managing The Berkshire Susan oversaw the successful launch of The Pig & The Sprout, and accepted the role of Director of Operations for both The Berkshire and The Pig & The Sprout.
 Having gained a holistic knowledge of the restaurant industry and Denver market after eight years in Ganick’s restaurants, Susan felt ready for a new challenge.
-When presented with the opportunity to join Sage Restaurant Group at Urban Farmer, she jumped at the chance to work with such an accomplished team.
+When presented with the opportunity to join Sage Restaurant Concepts at Urban Farmer, she jumped at the chance to work with such an accomplished team.
 At Urban Farmer, Susan has found a home in the Denver restaurant community to further develop her love for the industry and passion for front-of-house management and hospitality.